fat/smoosh/README.md

 ![smoosh](http://f.cl.ly/items/3o0y3m3o2Z3l1e0i1V2V/Screen%20shot%202011-03-05%20at%2012.13.54%20AM.png)

-SMOOSH is a tool for packaging your javascript projects... it will run [JSHint](http://jshint.com) against your files, then build and minify your files if you'd like with [UglifyJS](https://github.com/mishoo/UglifyJS)
+SMOOSH is a tool for packaging your CSS & JavaScript projects.
+It will lint your JavaScript with [JSHint](http://jshint.com), then build and minify your files (if you'd like) with [UglifyJS](https://github.com/mishoo/UglifyJS)

-to install smoosh do something like this...
+Smoosh is available as an npm package.
+To install, run the following command:

-    npm install smoosh
+    $ npm install smoosh

 CONFIG
 ======